thdotnet/azure-docs.pt-br/articles/hdinsight/hdinsight-faq.md

 ### <a name="how-much-does-it-cost-to-deploy-an-hdinsight-cluster"></a>Quanto custa para implantar um cluster HDInsight?

 Para obter mais informações sobre preços e perguntas frequentes relacionadas à cobrança, consulte a página de [preços do Azure HDInsight](https://azure.microsoft.com/pricing/details/hdinsight/) .

+### <a name="when-does-hdinsight-billing-start--stop"></a>Quando o início da cobrança do HDInsight & parar?

+A cobrança do cluster HDInsight começa quando um cluster é criado e para quando o cluster é excluído.
+A cobrança é classificada em pro por minuto.

 ### <a name="how-do-i-cancel-my-subscription"></a>Como fazer cancelar minha assinatura?